TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 	aloe.jobq.<tenantId>.DefaultQueue
 ::

 The Jobs service allows tenants to balance and segregate workloads by sending job requests to different queues, each with its own set of worker processes (see `Tenant Workers <aloe-job-architecture.html#tenant-workers>`_ for discussion).
-Administrators define new queues or update existing ones using the *ImportQueueDefinitions* utility program.
+Administrators define new queues or update existing ones using the provided *ImportQueueDefinitions* utility program.
 This program reads tenant queue configuration files and creates or updates queue definition records in the *aloe_queues* database table.
-The configuration file content conforms to the JSON schema defined in the *JobQueueDefinitions.json* file that ships with the Jobs service.
+The configuration file content conforms to the JSON schema defined in the *JobQueueDefinitions.json* file that also ships with the Jobs service.